Want to Make a Splash with Your Resume? Start Here

 Cover Letter

 Cover letters are incredibly important when applying for a job.
 Customize your letter to the specific position and company.
-Your letter should work like advertising copy by:
+Your cover letter should work like advertising copy by:

 - Catching the reader’s attention (opening paragraph).